Workflow engine

 const checkpointStore = new InMemoryCheckpointStore();

-const orderProcessing = createWorkflow<OrderState>({
+export const orderProcessing = createWorkflow<OrderState>({

 name: 'order-processing',